-Richard W. Hamilton, Ph.D., joined Yield10 Bioscience as a Director during March 2017 and serves as Chairman of the Nominating and Corporate Governance Committee.
-From 2002 to 2016, he served as Chief Executive Officer and as a member of the board of directors at Ceres, Inc., after previously serving as Ceres' Chief Financial Officer from 1998 to 2002.
-In addition to his leadership role at Ceres, Dr. Hamilton has sat on the Keck Graduate Institute Advisory Council and he was a founding member of the Council for Sustainable Biomass Production.
-He has served on the U.S. Department of Energy's Biomass Research and Development Technical Advisory Committee and has been active in the Biotechnology Industry Organization where he has served as Vice Chairman of the organization, chaired its Food and Agriculture Governing Board and served in other leadership roles.
-From 1992 to 1997, Dr. Hamilton was a Principal at Oxford Bioscience Partners and from 1993 to 1996 he was an Associate at Boston-based MVP Ventures.
+Richard W. Hamilton, Ph.D., joined Yield10 as a Director in March 2017 and serves as Chairman of the Nominating and Corporate Governance Committee.
+Since June 2017, he has served as Chief Executive Officer and as a member of the board of directors at Prosper DNA, Inc., a genetic testing company, and since June 2019, he has served as a partner at WestCap.
+From 2002 to 2016, Dr. Hamilton served as Chief Executive Officer and as a member of the board of directors at Ceres, Inc., after previously serving as Ceres' Chief Financial Officer from 1998 to 2002.
+In addition to his leadership role at Ceres, Dr. Hamilton has served on the Keck Graduate Institute Advisory Council and was a founding member of the Council for Sustainable Biomass Production.
+He has served on the U.S. Department of Energy's Biomass Research and Development Technical Advisory Committee and has been active in the Biotechnology Industry Organization, where he has served as Vice Chairman of the organization, chaired its Food and Agriculture Governing Board and served in other leadership roles.
+From 1992 to 1997, Dr. Hamilton was a Principal at Oxford Bioscience Partners, and from 1993 to 1996, he was an Associate at Boston-based MVP Ventures.
 From 1990 to 1991, Dr. Hamilton was a Howard Hughes Medical Institute Research Fellow at Harvard Medical School.
-Dr. Hamilton received a B.S. in biology from St. Lawrence University and holds a Ph.D. in molecular biology from Vanderbilt University.
-The Board believes that Dr. Hamilton brings extensive management, agricultural biotechnology and financial experience that will contribute to his role on the Board and as Chairman of our Nominating and Corporate Governance Committee.
+Dr. Hamilton brings extensive management, agricultural biotechnology and financial experience that will contribute to his role on the Board and as Chairman of our Nominating and Corporate Governance Committee.
 He also serves as an important resource on the Audit Committee.